saliha-oudjidane/OmekaS_Module_XMLContent/README.md

 # Install:

-- Download the zipper file to the release, and place it in the Omekas "modules" file.
+- Download the zipper file to the release(OmekaS_Module_XMLContent.rar), and place it in the Omekas "modules" file.

 # Use: